TheresaCyrus/HeroineQuest-react/README.md

 #GOLDEN PATH

-Select 'START' to begin your your first encounter
+Select 'START' to begin your first encounter.

 Once you're in battle you'll have a set of commands which you can use to either defeat the deamon or run.